-Because barns were needed to protect farmers’ valuable assets, such as produce or animals, they were very well built – so much so that many have become listed buildings.
+Barns were originally built to protect farmers’ valuable assets, such as produce or animals, Hence, they were very well built – so much so that many have become listed buildings.

 They may have since been neglected, but their sturdy structural fabric can still be used for a successful project.

 Some wonderful agricultural properties are protected by reason of their contribution to their setting and their special form of construction.

 Don’t be put off by this.
 Most local authorities would prefer to see the continued use of such influential buildings in their area rather than have them fall into disrepair.

 If the barn is a listed building, you will need to be more sensitive in your scheme.
 However, you can still capture many of the design ideas mentioned in this article.
 For instance, you may have to retain the original trusses, meaning you’ll need to consult your conservation officer before adapting these elements to allow access to upper storey rooms.

 Always get the planners on board at the outset and highlight how your design complements the barn and ensures its longevity.

 Older barns were built directly onto the earth with little or no foundations.
 You may find a low brick plinth wall which the timber frame has then been built onto, or a complete stone wall.

 As a first step, I would suggest that you appoint a structural engineer to ascertain if the existing structure is workable.
 Then set out a strategy with your designer to make sure the conversion will last.